paladin-bladesmith/p3-txn-sender/README.md

 This package is a fork of Helius's `atlas-txn-sender` to send transactions to Paladin leaders via their P3 port.

 The `IDENTITY_KEYPAIR_FILE` env variable should be the filepath to the keypair which stakes `$PAL`.
+The `STATIC_IP` env variable can be used to send transaction to a single address, for example `127.0.0.1`.

 The original README is below.